 15. It is not possible to reserve study places in the Library.
 When leaving the Library it is not allowed to reserve a space by leaving publications or personal belongings behind.
 Publications and/or personal belongings may be removed if left unattended longer than one hour at a study place.

 16. Anyone with a library card may borrow publications under the provisions of article 32 of these rules and regulations with the exception of publications that the Librarian has designated as for reference use only.

 17. A library card is issued free of charge to ISS staff.

 18. A library card is issued free of charge to those registered at the ISS as a student, auditor, external student, course participant or exchange student and who have access to the facilities and collections of the ISS.

-19. A library card is issued free of charge to ISS guests, ISS alumni resident in The Netherlands and students of Dutch universities on presentation of proof of identity and recent proof of their address.
+19. A library card is issued free of charge to ISS guests and students of Dutch universities on presentation of proof of identity and recent proof of their address.
 Students also have to show a valid student card.